Nonreciprocal buckling makes active filaments polyfunctional

 Crawling speed increases with $k^\mathrm{o}$ until the periodic motion of the chain's center of mass becomes comparable to its intrinsic snapping frequency [Fig.~\ref{fig:Locomotion}(c)].
 At this point we find that the filament changes gait~\cite{heydariSeaStarInspired2020}: both limbs leave the substrate simultaneously, and the filament switches from crawling to bouncing.
 This bouncing mode is automatically invoked whenever the filament climbs an obstacle with dimensions matching its own body size.
 As motors leave the substrate during climbing they oscillate rapidly, providing a source of noise that aids the filament in overcoming local minima during its ascent [Fig.~\ref{fig:Locomotion}(d), Supplementary Video 4].

 Our crawler is powered by an external brace, which maintains the filament in a buckled state.
 We now allow the environment itself to cause buckling, driving a feedback loop between filament snapping and environmental perturbation that will autonomously select a locomotion gait.
 We clamp a filament at one end, and drive the unconstrained end into a substrate.
-The filament buckles and begins to snap.
-However, because the open end is free to leave the substrate, the entire chain now steps back and forth [Fig.~\ref{fig:Locomotion}(e), Supplementary Video 4].
+The substrate now mimics the missing constraint by exerting an opposing normal force on the bottom-most node of chain, and the beam buckles and begins to snap [Fig.~\ref{fig:Locomotion}(e), Supplementary Video 4].
+However, the substrate can only exert one-sided normal forces and finite tangential traction forces on the lowest node.
+This soft constraint allows the lowest node to slide relative to the substrate or leave it entirely, enabling a range of persistent scooping and stepping beam motions.
+Which motion the beam adopts will vary with the properties of the substrate, i.e. the traction and normal forces that the substrate exerts on the beam.

-Driving our free chain into a granular pile of steel beads, we find that chain snapping digs a hole in the pile [Fig.~\ref{fig:Locomotion}(f), SM \S\ref{sec:Protocol}].
+Driving our half-constrained chain into a granular pile of steel beads, we find that the chain snapping digs a hole in the pile [Fig.~\ref{fig:Locomotion}(f), Methods \S 4].
 Excavation ends when the filament has dug enough space to return to its rest length.
 Because we have broken the symmetry of the boundary conditions applied to the chain, we also induce an additional polarity running from the clamped end to the free end.
 This polarity breaks the symmetry $k^\mathrm{o} \rightarrow -k^\mathrm{o}$: A wave amplifying from the clamped end to the free end results in a different gait to a wave amplifying from free to clamped.
-When waves run in to the granular pile, we find a burrowing gait and narrower hole.
+When waves run into the granular pile, we find a burrowing gait and a narrower hole.
 By contrast, when the wave begins within the pile, we find larger sweeping motions and a wider excavation [Supplementary Video 4].

+The interplay between buckling via an external load and unidirectional beam snapping suggests that our active filaments would make natural walkers.
+Indeed, when we allow the vertical beam constraint shown in Fig.~\ref{fig:Locomotion}(e) to freely slide horizontally, the traction forces on the lowest node cause the centre-of-mass of the beam to repeatedly translate back-and-forth [Supplementary Video 4].
+Just as for the crawling motion of our truss, this stepping motion is driven by an attractive cycle of shape change that is robust to manual perturbation [Methods Fig.~\ref{fig:Robustness}, Supplementary Video 5].
+However, despite breaking $k^\mathrm{o} \rightarrow - k^\mathrm{o}$ symmetry along the beam, the geometry shown in Fig.~\ref{fig:Locomotion}(e) preserves a left/right reflection symmetry perpendicular to the beam, prohibiting net translation---the walker takes a step forward, but an equal step back.